Graduate and postdoc training programme, 2015–16

 The University's Skills Portal also lists a lot of useful courses and resources for graduate students and research staff.

-Tiny training grants
+Travel and training grants

 The Department offers small grants towards travel costs to conferences for those giving papers at conferences (not for attendance only), and towards any particular training need that is not catered for otherwise.